FAQ Answers to frequently asked questions and definition of terms

 Yes.
 Swiss Post provides a test platform where you can try out e-voting with ease.
 You’re given a sample e-voting card that’s used to simulate the voting process.
 No personal data is entered.

 This document describes the Swiss Post e-voting system in mathematical form.
 It demonstrates that the cryptographic elements ensure voting secrecy as well as individual and universal verifiability.
 Putting the different cryptographic elements together produces the cryptographic protocol.
 This document is intended to describe the security goals and trust assumptions of the e-voting system and, building on this, to prove that these are satisfied by means of mathematical methods.
 This formal demonstration is a key element of modern cryptography and is required by the Federal Chancellery for e-voting.

 The library released by Swiss Post contains key cryptographic algorithms, known as cryptographic primitives.
 These are used in both the e-voting system and the separate verification software.
-A key element of the cryptographic primitives that are currently available is the algorithms used in the mix network.
-Additional algorithms will be integrated in later phases of the disclosure.

 The specifications for the cryptographic primitives are also available.

 The infrastructure white paper describes the e-voting infrastructure and all the security aspects that have been implemented.
 This includes information about data centers and the structure and application of the infrastructure and the databases.
 The various security measures are also outlined.

 The architecture documentation details the overall structure of the e-voting system: from the legal framework to the actual e-voting solution with its various components and interfaces, the principles of the architecture and decisions related to it, and the quality requirements specified for the system.